How to Save Money on a Wedding Venue

 As you might expect, Fridays and Saturdays are the most expensive days when it comes to the cost of a wedding venue, at a little over £8,000 for each.
 If you are set on a weekend wedding, Sundays are the most affordable option at around £600 less than a Saturday.

 Or, to make the biggest savings, why not consider a Tuesday wedding?
-It’s more than £2,000 cheaper to get married on a Tuesday when compared to a Friday or Saturday – it’s not the most convenient of days, but it is the most affordable.
-You’re also likely to find that other vendors, such as entertainers and photographers, also have far more competitive rates when you book them for a mid-week wedding.
+It’s more than £2,000 cheaper to get married on a Tuesday when compared to a Friday or Saturday – it might not be the most convenient of days, but it is the most affordable.
+You’re also likely to find that other vendors, such as photographers and entertainers, also have far more competitive rates when you book them for a midweek wedding.

 4. Consider a twilight wedding